shibedrill/oxidefetch/README.md

 3: It's kinda big, and I like having more compact info.
 As such, I wrote OxideFetch.
 How cool is that?
 It displays your information in a manner that's compact, cross-platform, and BLAZINGLY fast.
 I've measured speeds of up to 25 times faster than normal Neofetch on WSL2.

+### Special Thanks
+The most heartfelt of thanks goes out to NamedNeon, who contributed the code to perform terminal detection.

 ### Features
 OxideFetch can display all of the following information: